sophieKaelin/ready4researchGIT/changingcode.md

 You can run the `git add` as many times as you want to one commit.
 You can also run `git commit` as many times as you like before pushing, it will just create lots of separate commits.

-**NOTE:** If you've made a lot of commits and want to view them you can view the log.
-If you want to view just the commits you have made and not pushed use `git log origin/master..HEAD`
+**NOTE:** If you have made a lot of commits and want to view a log of JUST those commits you have made and not pushed, run `git log origin/master..HEAD`
 <kbd>![git log2 screenshot](screenshots/just-commits.png)</kbd>

 ## Pushing
 Now that you've committed a change, you will have to push that change back to the remote repository that everyone can see on Bitbucket.
-This can come with complications if other users have commited from the same point as you (this will be looked at in a later section **Conflicts**).
+This can come with complications if other users have commited since the last time you pulled (this will be looked at in a later section **Conflicts**).
 To avoid this for now, make sure each team is working on different files, or coordinate with other members how both of your code should combine.

 1. Run `git log`.
 In this particular case, you should see that your head node is pointing to your most recent commit, but origin may be pointing a little later.
 Origin refers to what the remote repository thinks is the HEAD node.
 Once you push your commits (if there are no merge conflicts), the remote repository should recognise the HEAD as your most recent commit.
 <kbd>![git log3 screenshot](screenshots/push-1.png)</kbd>